bitshenwenxiao/SiamSlim/README.md

 # Test on TX2

-In order to deploy on TX2 conveniently, we compile the tracker in to ".so" format library on TX2. if you want to test on TX2, please use the code in "./on_TX2/".
+In order to deploy on TX2 conveniently, we compile the tracker in to ".so" format library on TX2.
+If you want to test on TX2, please use the code in "./on_TX2/".

 ## Webcam demo on TX2
 ```bash